flutter/flutter/specs/style.md

 The types marked with * in the list above are not part of sky:core.

+TODO(ianh): consider removing 'StyleValue' from these class names

 ```javascript
 abstract class StyleNode {
   abstract void markDirty();